sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ##### <a name='ReuseComputeServers'>Reuse Compute Servers</a>
 By default, a Compute server is used only for a single Compute session.
 The server terminates when the session is destroyed.
-There are cases where it might be useful to have the server continue to run so that it can be reused for a later Compute session.
+There are cases where it might be useful to continue to run the server so that it can be reused for a later Compute session.
 When you enable reuse, a server is reused when reuse is possible.
 Servers still allow only a single session at any given time.